Dragoș Cereș

 Dragoș Cereș (born 2004) is a Moldovan chess player who holds the title of International Master (IM, 2022).
-He won Moldovan Chess Championship (2022).
+He won the Moldovan Chess Championship (2022).

 Biography

 Dragoș Cereș multiple times won Moldovan Youth Chess Championships in various age groups: U10 (2014), U14 (2018) and U16 (2019).
 He participated in European Youth Chess Championships and World Youth Chess Championships.
 In 2019 Dragoș Cereș ranked in 2nd place in European School Chess Championship in U15 age group.

 In 2022 Dragoș Cereș won Moldovan Chess Championship.

+In August 2023, he finished third in the Riga Technical University Open "A" tournament.

 Dragoș Cereș played for Moldova in the Chess Olympiad: